Smoking Meat

 • Smokehouse temperature - higher temperature favors smoke deposition rate.

 • Air draft - sufficient air velocity is needed to bring smoke inside.
-Too fast air might reduce smoke density, not enough air speed and product may be over smoked.
-Usually a compromise is reached.
+Too fast air might reduce smoke density, and not enough airspeed and product may be over smoked.
+Usually, a compromise is reached.

 How Long to Smoke?

-There isn’t one universal time, use your own judgement and keep records.
-When cold smoking, the times are very long, days or even weeks as the purpose of cold smoking is to preserve the product for future use by removing moisture.
-There are not many people today that will have the time or patience to smoke products in this manner but those that will try it will be richly rewarded by creating products of different texture and flavor.
-When hot smoking, the times are short as we smoke and then cook the product trying to achieve the best flavor.
-The diameter of the meat piece or sausage will be a deciding factor here but you can estimate smoking time by checking the color of the smoked piece as well.
-Sausages have a small diameter so the times are relatively short.
-For example, Kabanosy meat stick is stuffed into 24-26 mm sheep casings and 1 hour smoking time is plenty.
+There isn’t one universal time; use your own judgment and keep records.
+When cold smoking, the times are very long, days or even weeks, as the purpose of cold smoking is to preserve the product for future use by removing moisture.
+There are not many people today who will have the time or patience to smoke products in this manner, but those who will try it will be richly rewarded by creating products of different textures and flavors.
+When hot smoking, the times are short as we smoke and then cook the product, trying to achieve the best flavor.
+The diameter of the meat piece or sausage will be a deciding factor here, but you can estimate smoking time by checking the color of the smoked piece as well.
+Sausages have a small diameter, so the times are relatively short.
+For example, Kabanosy meat stick is stuffed into 24-26 mm sheep casings, and 1 hour of smoking time is plenty.
 Polish Smoked sausage stuffed in 36 mm hog casings will need about 1-2 hours.
-If the color of the sausage is yellow it is lightly smoked, if it is light brown the sausage is nicely smoked, if the color becomes dark brown the sausage is heavily smoked.
+If the color of the sausage is yellow, it is lightly smoked; if it is light brown, the sausage is nicely smoked; if the color becomes dark brown, the sausage is heavily smoked.

 Manufacturing Process